andrew-liawan/projects/README.md

 # Andrew Liawan - Project Portfolio

-This is a private repository containing data and statistics related projects.
+This is a public repository containing data and statistics related projects.